 But State System officials say a student's growth occurs not only in the classroom but outside it too, and buildings that promote community participation lead to better-equipped graduates and citizens.

 At Shippensburg, freshman Katherine Cromwell, 18, a geoenvironmental studies major from Stewartstown, said the comfortable and naturally lit lounges in the Ceddia Union are conducive to meeting people and give the campus a family environment.

 "I don't want to pay a whole bunch of money just to sit in my dorm room and do absolutely nothing," she said.
-"I'm paying for this so I'm going to come and use it."
+"I'm paying for this so I'm going to come and use it."education

 Bill Schackner: email@example.com, or 412-263-1977.
 First Published October 7, 2012 4:00 AM